Worship & Tech at Connect Church

 What should you expect as you seek to become a worship/tech team member at Connect Church?

-1. We are looking for character, craft (skill), chemistry, calling, and connection.
+1. We are looking for character, craft (skill), chemistry, calling, commitment and connection.

-2. Keep in mind, this is a “process”, and therefore it will have several steps.
+2. Applying for and joining the worship and tech team is a process, and therefore it will have several steps.

 During the application and audition process there's a possibility of hearing “not at this time” or “maybe you should serve in another ministry” or even “no”.
 At Connect Church, we value getting people into the right place to serve, and we pray and work diligently to find those ministry opportunities for everyone.

-1. Identifying character, craft, chemistry, calling, and connection.
+1. We prayerfully identify character, craft, chemistry, calling, commitment and connection.

 Character – This involves someone’s integrity and spiritual walk, etc.